nyxcalamity/classwork/tum/patterns-in-software-engineering/README.txt

-DISCLAIMER: Part of code is not mine as it comes from TUM stuff.
+DISCLAIMER: The ugly part of code is not mine and comes from TUM stuff.

 TO IMPROVE:
 - remove redundant code (arguable, since some find these "real life" examples)